12 Most Beautiful Waterfalls in Sydney and Beyond

 To find this impressive waterfall, follow the scenic coastal walking trail from Wattamolla.
 Once at the waterfall, you’ll also see Eagle Rock, an iconic landmark that resembles an eagle’s beak.

-More information: Curracurrong Falls.
+More information: Eagle Rock and Curracurrong Falls.

 12. Somersby Falls